-According to an article on www.army.mil, during his recent trip to Wiesbaden Army Air Field, Sergeant Major of the Army Raymond F. Chandler, the most senior U.S. Army enlisted, posed this question and provided this answer.
+According to army.mil, during his recent trip to Wiesbaden Army Air Field, Sergeant Major of the Army Raymond F. Chandler, the most senior U.S. Army enlisted, posed this question and provided this answer.

 Two recent suicides of minority Servicemembers, Lance Cpl.
 Harry Lew and Pvt.
 Danny Chen, demonstrate that when senior leaders fail to stop open, ongoing and physical harassment based on one's ethnicity, brand new Servicemembers often decide to commit suicide.
 In this case, 2 Servicemembers were harassed, in part, because of their Asian origin.